-Every year in the United States, approximately 34,900 people are seriously injured by forklifts and 61,000 people sustain other injuries from operating forklifts.
-Of the accidents causing injury, OSHA estimates that 85 of these accidents will result in a death.
-When you work in construction, you understand that there are very real risks on a job site and you also understand how hazardous a forklift can be.
+Every year in the United States, approximately 34,900 people are seriously injured by forklifts, and 61,000 people sustain other injuries from operating forklifts.
+Of the accidents causing injury, the Occupational Safety and Health Administration (OSHA) estimates that 85 of these accidents will result in death.
+When you work in construction, you understand that there are very real risks on a job site, and you also understand how hazardous a forklift can be.
 Workers in the vicinity of forklifts may be struck by the vehicle or crushed by a falling load at any time on the job.

 Forklifts, also referred to as lift trucks or powered industrial trucks, are used in many industrial workplaces, warehouses and construction sites to move materials, boxes, crates, pallets and containers.
-Forklift accidents number among the most frequent accidents in warehouses and on construction jobsites.
-OSHA estimates there are approximately 680,400 forklift accidents each year, according to the Center for Construction Research and Training.
+Forklift accidents are among the most frequent accidents in warehouses and on construction job sites.

 If you have been seriously injured in a forklift accident in New York, you are likely eligible for workers’ compensation benefits to pay your medical bills and other expenses.
-At many construction jobsites and freight terminals, multiple companies are working on site simultaneously.
-An injured worker may be entitled to obtain workers’ compensation benefits and also file a third party lawsuit if another contractor that was at-fault in the accident.
-Talk to a knowledgeable New York personal injury lawyer about your legal rights to obtain compensation.
+At many construction job sites and freight terminals, multiple companies are working on-site simultaneously.
+An injured worker may be entitled to obtain workers’ compensation benefits and also file a third-party lawsuit if another contractor that was at-fault in the accident.
+Talk to a knowledgeable New York construction accident lawyer about your legal rights to obtain compensation.

 There are numerous types of forklifts and each presents its own injury hazards.
 For example, counterbalanced high lift rider trucks are likely to be involved in falling load accidents because they can elevate a load much higher.
 Among the commonly used types of forklifts are:

-Drivers often suffer crushing injuries or traumatic head injuries when they try to jump clear of a forklift that is tipping over.
+Drivers often suffer crushing injuries or traumatic brain injuries when they try to jump clear of a forklift that is tipping over.
 They land in its path and then are struck by the safety guard.
-As the stats above note, 42 percent of fatal forklift injuries are caused by crushing injuries when a forklift falls.
+As the stats above note, many fatal forklift injuries are caused by crushing injuries when a forklift falls.

-In retail settings, pedestrian accidents involving forklifts are a serious safety issue and more likely to occur if an operator is driving too fast or failing to follow property safety precautions.
+In retail settings, pedestrian accidents involving forklifts are a serious safety issue and more likely to occur if an operator is driving too fast or failing to follow proper safety precautions.

-The state of New York requires that every person who operates a forklift have an operator’s license and receive adequate training before taking the controls of the forklift.
+New York requires that every person who operates a forklift has an operator’s license and receive adequate training before taking the controls of the forklift.
 Employers must ensure that operators have proper training.
 Yet, poor operator training and disregard for safety guidelines contribute to the majority of accidents caused by forklifts.

-Forklifts often operate in fast-paced workplaces, in tight spaces and they lift extremely heavy loads that can sometimes obscure the vision of the driver.
-OSHA requires forklift operators to slow down and sound a horn at cross aisles and other locations where their vision in obstructed.
+Forklifts often operate in fast-paced workplaces, and they lift extremely heavy loads that can sometimes obscure the vision of the driver.
+OSHA requires forklift operators to slow down and sound a horn at cross aisles and other locations where their vision is obstructed.